 Walking the line between fun and deadly serious is tough, especially in the often stone-faced world hardcore.
 And yet Baltimore’s Sharptooth make it look easy.
 The band, led by indefatigable vocalist Lauren Kashan, may have taken their name from the T-Rex in The Land Before Time, and may use dinosaur imagery on tons of their merch and promo materials (the title of their 2017 album Clever Girl being an obvious reference to Jurassic Park).
 But on tracks like Can I Get A Hell No and Give ’Em Hell Kid, Sharptooth confront dire issues like misogyny and racism as mercilessly as any other band today.
 If their performance in our Brooklyn K!
 Pit taught us anything, it’s that this band will bite the hand off of anyone that fucks with it — and have a blast doing so.

 For some bands, activism is just a song topic, but for San Antonio’s Amygdala, the struggle is very fucking real.
-As bassist Yole Centeno told us earlier this year, “Considering we’re about three hours north of the border, we hear lots of what’s going on, especially since we have friends who are actively doing lots of work to help those undocumented at the border.”
+As bassist Yole Centeno told us, “Considering we’re about three hours north of the border, we hear lots of what’s going on, especially since we have friends who are actively doing lots of work to help those undocumented at the border.”
 This honest outrage permeates the band’s 2019 album Our Voices Will Soar Forever, a record whose fearsome, double-jointed songs are dense with heaviness while simultaneously accented with bits of introspective melancholy.
 In the current tumult of American life, a band like this is more important than ever.

 27. Lord Snow